-'Within the United Nations, human rights must be fully considered in all decision-making, operations and institutional commitments'.
-As child rights are intrinsic to human rights, they are relevant to the work of all entities of the UN system and should constitute an integral dimension of the design, implementation, monitoring and evaluation of policies and programmes across all three pillars of the Charter.
+integral dimension of the design, implementation, monitoring and evaluation of policies and programmes across all three pillars of the Charter.
 All organizational policies, programmes and practices have a role in contributing to the realization of child rights and all entities must be mindful of the implications for children of any action taken under their respective mandates.
-Accordingly, each UN entity must build an understanding of how its mandate applies to children.
+Accordingly, each UN entity must develop an understanding of how its mandate applies to children, as well as build related capacity.